Vero-Ventures/llm-swarm/vscode-extension/README.md

 # Running the extension

+### cd into the vscode-extension directory
+cd vscode-extension

 # Create a python virtual environment for this project in a terminal

 python -m venv venv